UniMath/agda-unimath/src/simplicial-type-theory/conormed-maps-between-types.lagda.md

 ### The cardinality operator associated to a conormed map

-> Here we need composition in the underlying types.
+> This remains to be formalized as we need composition in the underlying types.

 ## Properties